LakshithaSamod/Chrome-Extension/README.md

-##  Live Cricket Matches - Chrome Extension
+##  Recent Cricket Matches - Chrome Extension

-This is a Chrome extension that displays live cricket matches using the cricapi.
+This is a Chrome extension that displays recent cricket matches using the cricapi.
 It is built using basic HTML, CSS, and JavaScript.
 The extension allows you to view today's matches and click on a specific match to see its details.

 ### Features

-- Displays live cricket matches using the cricapi
+- Displays recent cricket matches using the cricapi
 - Shows today's matches
-- Clicking on a match displays its details with score
+- Clicking on a match displays its details with the score

 ### Installation